Toy Average Height: 14 inches and under

 Option 3: I am willing to drive up to 60 minutes one way to meet you to help shorten your drive

 I will not ship my pups in cargo.

 VIP White Glove Hand Delivery service is NOT included in the puppy price.

 Contact me!
 A deposit of $400 is required to be added to our wait list and hold a puppy.
-Deposits are 100% fully refundable (same day) if the puppy that you want is not born or you may roll your deposit over to the next litter.
+Deposits are 100% fully refundable (less any PayPal or Merchant Fees) if the puppy that you want is not born or you may roll your deposit over to the next litter.
 Once you pick the puppy you want after they are born then the deposit becomes non-refundable and non-transferable.
 Once you pick your pup you cannot transfer the deposit to a different puppy so please be sure you pick your perfect puppy!